RazorPi/password_generator/README.md

 --------
 **ABOUT:**

 This lesson is divided into two different exercises.
 The first part, or V1, uses a 'for loop' to create a password generator.
+[See code here]([url](https://github.com/RazorPi/password_generator/blob/main/password_generator_v1.py))

 The second version (V2) uses Regula Expressions (regex) to get the same result and make the code less verbose.